ASU-Vibe-Coding-Centre/mcp-learning/06-integration-patterns/exercises/tutorial-1-cursor-integration.md

 **The Flow:**

-1. You configure which servers Claude should use
+1. You configure which servers Cursor should use (via Cline extension)
 2. Cursor IDE launches these servers on startup
 3. Claude discovers available tools from each server
 4. When you chat, Claude decides when to use tools